RusbehAbtahi/RAGstream/MD_Gen/ragstream_python.md

 """
 Paths
 =====
-Centralises all on-disk locations for the project so that a single import (`from ragstream.utils.paths import PATHS`) provides **typed** access to directories used across ingestion, vector store, caching, and logging.
+Centralises on-disk locations so a single import (`from ragstream.utils.paths import PATHS`) gives typed access.
 """
 from pathlib import Path
 from typing import TypedDict